jefrailey/advent-of-code-2021/log.md

 stopped: 18:39

 My initial implementation relied on summing to get the fuel cost in part two.
 I'm surprised it solved part two within a "reasonable" amount of time (~15 seconds).
 At first, I thought the performance issue was in the `O(n^2)`, where `n` is the number of positions, used to determine which position minimized total fuel cost.
 I was not able to think of another model or a mathematical formula that would obviate checking every ending position.
 It took me several minutes after submitting the solution to remember that sums of a range could be calculated in constant time.
 That change reduced the running time to around 370ms.

+# Day 08

+20211208
+start: 17:10
+stop: 17:54

+20211209
+start: 18:46
+stop: 20:39

+This one was a slog.
+I didn't think it was especially challenging--though the amount of time I took may suggest otherwise--but it required much more time than I expected.
+A small part of that was that most of the work I did on 20211208 was not helpful--I was more focused on my engagement at 18:00 than on understanding the problem domain.
+I solved the example "on paper" first.
+Generally, I think paper's the preferred tool for determining an algorithm to solve a logic puzzle, but since my initial paper solution worked, I'm wondering if, in this case, it was worth the extra time.